Applib-OpenHarmony/MaterialSliders/README.md

 # Material_UI_Sliders

 It is a slider library in ETS.
-It contains two types of sliders - continuous and discrete and supports all attributes of ETS slider which are already present in API version 8
+It contains two types of sliders - continuous and discrete and supports all attributes of ETS slider which are already present in OpenHarmony API version 8, along with some extra attributes.

 ## Installation